mockk/mockk/README.md

 verify { anyConstructed<MockCls>().add(1, 2) }
 ```

-Basic idea is that just after constructor of mocked class is executed(any of them), objects become `constructed mock`.
+The basic idea is that just after the constructor of the mocked class is executed (any of them), objects become a `constructed mock`.
-Mocking behavior of such mock is connected to special `prototype mock` denoted by `anyConstructed<MockCls>()`.
+Mocking behavior of such a mock is connected to the special `prototype mock` denoted by `anyConstructed<MockCls>()`.
-There is one instance per class of such `prototype mock`.
-Call recording also happens to `prototype mock`.
-If no behavior for function is specified original function is executed.
+There is one instance per class of such a `prototype mock`.
+Call recording also happens to the `prototype mock`.
+If no behavior for the function is specified then the original function is executed.

 ### Partial argument matching